 Tip: State laws change frequently.
 Always verify current thresholds directly with the state’s department of revenue or a qualified tax professional.

-How to determine where your business has sales tax nexus
+Now that you know the thresholds, let’s walk through how to determine where your business has sales tax nexus.

 Figuring out your nexus exposure takes a systematic approach.
+Leveraging transaction data and tax data from your systems is essential to accurately assess where you may have sales tax obligations.
 Here’s a step-by-step process to get a clear picture of where you have obligations.

 Start by running a report from your e-commerce platform or accounting system that shows total sales revenue and transaction counts by destination state.
 This helps you spot which states have meaningful sales volume and are approaching economic nexus thresholds.